-- Don't panic. - Reach out to your field faculty to discuss your situation and circumstances. - You may need to rework your goal statement or improve on your interview skills. - You may also need to reflect on where you are in your skill development.
+- · Don't panic. - Reach out to your field faculty to discuss your situation and circumstances. - You may need to improve on your interview skills. - You may need to reflect on where you are in your skill development.

-Preparing to Start Field (Step 4)
+Preparing to Start Field